fedarko/sheepgut/README.md

 - Creating a FASTA file of all the edge sequences in a metagenome assembly graph

-- Aligning the raw sequencing data (i.e. reads) back to the edge sequences in the metagenome assembly graph
+- Aligning the raw sequencing data (i.e. reads) back to the edge sequences in the metagenome assembly graph, creating a SAM file

-- Filtering the resulting alignment to remove:
+- Filtering the resulting SAM file to remove secondary alignments (but not supplementary alignments!), and converting it to a BAM file

-  - Secondary alignments
+- Sorting and indexing the BAM file

-  - Reads mapped to the edge sequences we are interested in that are only partially mapped to a particular edge sequence of interest (or to another edge in the same component of the assembly graph, if a sequence we are interested in is not in its own isolated component of the assembly graph)
+- Filtering the BAM file to remove partially-mapped reads, and reads mapped completely or almost completely to other edge sequences we are not interested in

-- Sorting and indexing the alignment
+- Sorting and indexing the filtered BAM file

-- Converting the alignment to a collection of simple [JSON](https://en.wikipedia.org/wiki/JSON) files representing the number of matches, mismatches, etc. at each position within the sequences of interest
+- Converting the final BAM file to a collection of simple [JSON](https://en.wikipedia.org/wiki/JSON) files representing the number of matches, mismatches, etc. at each position within the sequences of interest